tc39/notes/meetings/2019-01/jan-29.md

 - [slides](https://docs.google.com/presentation/d/1u3kbSc5Iga6lG7xoiilTEe2Z59Snz5xNumZaASwSHCI/edit#slide=id.p)

-LBR: There has been massive pushback from the community about the name globalThis and the process we used to decide on the name.
+LEO: There has been massive pushback from the community about the name globalThis and the process we used to decide on the name.
 Our process was too defensive probably.
 My proposal is to rename globalThis to Global. (describes discussions with links in slides.)  (continues presenting slides summarizing history of globalThis.) globalThis is very difficult to explain from an education perspective.
 I'm proud of TC39 for our tendency to avoid difficult to understand additions to EcmaScript like this, so I think this would be a bad direction for the language.
 Global on the other hand is much easier to understand—it feels like the global namespace.

 MM: In an earlier slide, you stated "in strict code, this is undefined".
 The instinction is not strict code.
 Strict scripts still have this bound to the global this.

-LBR: You telling me this as a TC39 delegate, to someone who works on Test262, is so interesting.
+LEO: You telling me this as a TC39 delegate, to someone who works on Test262, is so interesting.
 To someone who's not as familiar with the language, you can imagine how difficult this is to understand.

 MM: I agree that top-level this binding and global namespace is confusing.
 We should not encourage use of the global object in general and we shouldn't spend time trying to find a name for it.
 With regard to the the naming you're proposing, I'm in favor.

 AK: To the point about being willing to change, if we decide this is a big deal, V8 would be OK with giving it a try.
 But my position is that I'm not excited about changing this.

-LBR: Why would you rather stick with globalThis as opposed to changing it?
+LEO: Why would you rather stick with globalThis as opposed to changing it?

 AK: I feel like the main use of this is for code that needs to access the global object directly, and that is not code a lot of people should be writing.